Ludwig Ingwer Nommensen

 In the same year, he and his fellow missionaries, and the Christian Batak people themselves, were threatened by the Batak priest king Sisingamangaraja XII, who, with support from Aceh, was involved in a war against the Dutch occupants.
 In the subsequent military expedition against Singamangaraja XII, known as the First Toba War, Nommensen played a prominent role in serving the colonial army as an interpreter and cultural consultant.
 Nommensen himself laid out his involvement in the war in a report that was published in BRMG 12, 1878:361–81, in which he explained that his involvement was aimed to save lives and to avoid Dutch brutal punitive action against local villages.
 After the war, Nommensen was seen by Batak people as the one who could protect them against Dutch influence.

 In 1890, he moved north to the village of Sigumpar, Toba near Laguboti.
 The area had greater Islamic influences, but Nommensen remained successful in building an indigenous Batak church.
 He had already instituted a church order and hierarchy, overseen by a Batak ephorus.
 By the time of his death the church numbered 180,000 members, with 34 Batak pastors and 788 teacher-preachers.
-Today most Toba Batak Christians belong to the Batak Christian Protestant Church (HKBP), one of the largest church denominations in Asia.
+Today most Toba Batak Christians belong to the Batak Christian Protestant Church (HKBP), one of the largest Lutheran church denominations in Southeast Asia.

 He was awarded an honorary doctorate of theology by the University of Bonn, and in 1911 he was made an Officer of the Order of Orange-Nassau.
 The Batak Christian University at Medan and Pematang Siantar was named Nommensen University in 1954.

-Stephen Neill, in his History of Christian Missions, described Nommensen as “one of the most powerful missionaries of whom we have record anywhere” (page 348).
-Another source wrote, “Nommensen may have been one of the most successful missionaries ever to preach the gospel” (Ambassadors for Christ, ed. by J. Woodbridge, page 146).
+Stephen Neill, in his History of Christian Missions, described Nommensen as "one of the most powerful missionaries of whom we have record anywhere" (page 348).
+Another source wrote, "Nommensen may have been one of the most successful missionaries ever to preach the gospel" (Ambassadors for Christ, ed. by J. Woodbridge, page 146).